agile-hw/hw2/README.md

 >   ```scala
 >   out: ComplexNum
 > ```
-> Ensure the width of `out` allows for bit growth.
-For help with optional IO see: https://github.com/ucb-bar/chisel3-wiki/blob/master/Cookbook.md.
+> Ensure the width of `out` allows for bit width growth.
+For help with optional IO see the [cookbook](https://www.chisel-lang.org/chisel3/docs/cookbooks/cookbook.html#how-do-i-create-an-optional-io).

 ### Part 3 - ComplexALU
 > Implement the `ComplexALU` module in `src/main/scala/hw2/Complex.scala` using only the methods defined in `ComplexNum` to perform arithmetic.
+It will behave similarly to HW1, except that if the `onlyAdder` parameter is true, the generated hardware will not even include a port for `doAdd`.
->> - if `doAdd` sum the real inputs and sum the imaginary inputs
+>> - if `doAdd` is high, sum the real inputs and sum the imaginary inputs
->> - if not `doAdd` find difference between the real inputs and the difference between the imaginary inputs
+>> - if `doAdd` is low, find difference between the real inputs and the difference between the imaginary inputs
->> - if `onlyAdder` only generate logic to sum the real inputs and sum the imaginary inputs.
-Since we no longer need `doAdd` it should be absent from the Verilog.
+>> - if `onlyAdder` is true, only generate logic to sum the real inputs and sum the imaginary inputs.
+Since we no longer need `doAdd`, it should be absent from the Verilog.

 # Problem 2 - Improved PolyEval (40pts)
 > Let's enhance our `PolyEval` from HW1 to support arbitrary polynomials.
 Implement the `PolyEval` module in `src/main/scala/hw2/PolyEval.scala`.
 The `coefs` parameter is a list of coefficients ordered by ascending exponent powers.
-Return the evaluation in a single cycle.
+The generated hardware should produce the result combinatorally (within a cycle).
 >
 > For example:
 > ```
->   Coefs = Seq(0, 1, 2)
+>   coefs = Seq(0, 1, 2)
 >   x = 5
 >   out = 0*x^0 + 1*x^1 + 2*x^2 = 0 + 5 + 50 = 55

 # Problem 3 - Sine Wave Generator (40pts)
-> Sine waves are useful in DSPs.
-For this problem, we will implement a sine wave generator (`SinGen`), and over multiple cycles, it will output values for a sine wave.
-Internally, it will be implemented as a lookup table (ROM with `n` precomputed `sin(x)` values) with a counter.
+> Sine waves are useful in DSPs, and in this problem, we will implement a sine wave generator (`SinGen`).
+Over multiple cycles, the generated hardware will produce the output values for a sine wave.
+Internally, it will track where it is in the period, and use that to index into a lookup table.
+The lookup table will hold a single period of the sine wave sampled at `n` points, and those precomputed `sin(x)` values will be stored in a ROM.
 Use the provided `SineWave` code to populate a ROM in the `SinGen` module located in `src/main/scala/hw2/SineWave.scala`.

 ### Part 1 - SinGenIO
 > Implement the `SinGenIO` bundle in `src/main/scala/hw2/SineWave.scala` by adding two `Input` fields: